lwerdna/workbench/guide_to_arch_plugs2/README.md

             expr = il.ret(il.pop(2))
 ```

-Jumps to an absolute address (`JP` in Z80) or relative address (`JR` in Z80) map to `LLIL_JUMP`.
-In the relative case, the disassembler z80dis returns to use an already calculated effective address as the operand value.
-When the address is close and in the same function, `LLIL_GOTO` is preferred, and we can test this by using the `il.get_label_for_address()` function:
+Jumps to an absolute address (`JP` in Z80) or relative address (`JR` in Z80) map to `LLIL_JUMP` or `LLIL_GOTO`.
+The former takes as input an expression that evaluates to an address, and the latter takes a label, which is a name that can be attached to IL locations.
+Note the disassembler z80dis uniformly returns an effective address, accounting for the displacement if the jump is relative.
+We can test whether a label exists for this effective address using the `il.get_label_for_address()` function.
+When it succeeds, we'll use `LLIL_GOTO`, otherwise `LLIL_JUMP`:

 ```python
     elif decoded.op in [OP.JP, OP.JR]: